-Frotcom is integrated with ELB-Lock®, produced by Trans-Safety LOCKS® GmbH.
-With this system, container and trailer doors can be secured and operated both locally or remotely, via Frotcom, improving the safety and control over your goods.
+Frotcom is integrated with ELB-Lock®, produced by Wabco.
+This system allows container and trailer doors to be secured and operated locally or remotely via Frotcom, improving safety and control over your goods.

 Installing the ELB-Lock in your vehicle

 Your Frotcom Certified Partner must provide the installation.

 Setting up the system and unlocking the door

 Once the ELB-Lock system is installed in your trailer or container by your Frotcom Certified Partner, you need to configure it.
 To do that, visit Administration > Vehicles and select your vehicle/asset.

 You will notice a Lock system section at the bottom of the list on the left.
 That section contains two subsections.
 On top is a panel for you to enter your Settings.
 On the bottom is a list of all the previous Interactions between Frotcom and the lock system.

 You will need to enter the following information: